FarmCodeGary/dw-monster-cards/README.rst

 Overview
 =========

-DW Monster Cards eases the creation of 4" x 5.5" `Dungeon World`_ monster cards (ex. `monster_cards.pdf`_).
+This fork of DW Monster Cards has been modified to create 3"x5" `Dungeon World`_ monster cards (ex. `monster_cards.pdf`_), rather than the original 4"x5.5".
+(This is so you can easily mix them with your handwritten 3"x5" index cards, possibly sorted in an index card storage box.)
+I made some other changes as well: most notably I separated "Instinct" from "Moves", as per the Dungeon World book.

 In addition to the primary PDF creation functionality, dwmc.py also has has some utility functions.

 Inputs